 The HSSREC is responsible for overseeing processes and procedures within relevant Departments that ensure the ethical conduct and approval of research, by students, involving human participants, their data or tissue.
 A Disclosure and Barring Service (DBS) certificate must also be obtained if you will come into contact with children or vulnerable adults.
 For further information please refer to the University's DBS Disclosure and Barring Service.
-It will be the responsibility of Heads of Departments to ensure that appropriate processes exist to monitor/assess and ethically approve all relevant student research and to promote the University of Warwick's Research Code of Conduct any other relevant ethical guidelines.
+It will be the responsibility of Heads of Departments to ensure that appropriate processes exist to monitor/assess and ethically approve all relevant student research and to promote the University of Warwick's Research Code of Conduct and any other relevant ethical guidelines.
 See also Research Governance and Ethics.

 It is strongly recommended that all those involved in delivering, supervising, or supporting research at the University undertake the online training available, details can be found on the Research Integrity webpages.